- Limited company directors only trading for 12 months

 Still have questions?

 If you’re having trouble finding a mortgage lender that accepts 1 year accounts – let us know!
-We work with experts that can help you today, just get in touch either with a quick question or a full enquiry.
+We work with experts that can help you today, just get in touch either with a quick question or a full enquiry by clicking the link below.
 If you require immediate assistance please give us a call.